 The flowers arrived on a Tuesday.
 A dozen roses.
-They sat on my desk, ludicrously red, an offense to the neutral institutional palette of my office.
+They sat on my desk, bright red, an offense to the neutral institutional palette of my office.
 My colleagues, my friends, were as shocked as I was.
 I had never, in my life, received flowers.
 Not for anything.
 From anyone.

 For years, I was the sort of man other men simply re-noticed.
 One hundred and thirty-five pounds, still torturing that same mouse-colored hair that defied all attempts at discipline.
 Not a compelling package.
 I was a year into my studies—MBA and Public Health—and had already survived four on-again, off-again years with my first significant other.
 So, I knew the mechanics of love and relationships, but I had never been pursued.
 Certainly not by anyone like Charlie.